Check out our Drew Barrymore photo gallery.

 In 2005, Drew appeared in the romantic comedy Fever Pitch with former SNL’er Jimmy Fallon.
 She provided the voice of Maggie in 2006’s animated flick Curious George and sang with Hugh Grant in the 2007 romantic comedy Music and Lyrics.
 That same year, she worked with Eric Bana and Robert Duvall in Lucky You.

 As time progresses, we'll have more info about Drew Barrymore here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.